Sumana-Das/work-item-viewer/README.md

 This API will fetch the workItem details based on the work item ID.
 In Azure DevOps I have created a dummy organization with dummy project with minimal details.

+Apart from that WIQL has been used to fetch the parent-child relation

 **URL:** https://dev.azure.com/dassumanaOrg/FabrikamFiber/
 **Organization Name:** *dassumanaOrg*